ludwig-ai/ludwig/mkdocs/docs/user_guide.md

        +------+
 ```

-hese are the available for an parallel cnn encoder arehese are the available for an parallel cnn encoder are
+These are the available parameters of a parallel cnn encoder

-- `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the embeddings are initialized randomly, `sparse` meanse they are initialized to be one-hot encodings.
+- `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the embeddings are initialized randomly, `sparse` means they are initialized to be one-hot encodings.
 - `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be `min(vocabulary_size, embedding_size)` for `dense` representations and exactly `vocabulary_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).
 - `embeddings_on_cpu` (default `False`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
 - `pretrained_embeddings` (default `None`): by default `dense` embeddings are initialized randomly, but this parameter allow to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
 When the file containing the embeddings is loaded, only the embeddings with labels present in the vocabulary are kept, the others are discarded.
 If the vocabulary contains strings that have no match in the embeddings file, their embeddings are initialized with the average of all other embedding plus some random noise to make them different from each other.
 This parameter has effect only if `representation` is `dense`.